College Catalog

-Description: This course provides the general liberal arts student with a non-technical approach to computers.
-The lecture component discusses the role of computers in various disciplines and its impact on individuals, institutions and society.
-The hands-on approach allows the student to become familiar and comfortable with current technology, popular software and the Internet.
-Computer Information Systems and Computer Science majors will not receive credit for this course.
-SUNY GEN ED-n/a; NCC GEN ED-n/a
+Description: Prerequisites: All MAT, ENG 001 and RDG 001 developmental courses requirements must be completed.
+This course provides the general liberal arts student with a non-technical overview of the roll that computing plays in today's world with a focus on new and emerging technologies.
+The lecture component discusses the role of computing in various disciplines and its impact on individuals, institutions and society.
+The hands-on approach allows the student to become familiar and comfortable with current developments in hardware and software technologies.
+Examples include Ardunio, an open source electronics platform, and App Inventor, a block language used to develop mobile applications.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring

 Credit Hours: 3